 Norton initially planned to use her undergraduate degree in plant biology to pursue a career in science journalism.
 However, she quickly discovered her passion for communication research while tackling data to shape migration-related policies with the Media Ecology and Strategic Analysis (MESA) Group.

 Founded in 2018, the MESA Group is an interdisciplinary research cohort that aims to address the mounting need for strategic narrative assessment as a tool for promoting cooperative assistance and creating community power.
-The group’s latest published work, which was supported by the U.S. Department of Homeland Security, identified tangible actions US officials can take to reframe the broader narratives concerning Northern Triangle migration around longer-term solutions and visions.
+The group’s latest published work, which the U.S. Department of Homeland Security supported, identified tangible actions US officials can take to reframe the broader narratives concerning Northern Triangle migration around longer-term solutions and visions.